codalogic/cl-phpunit/README.md

 # cl-phpunittest

-A REALLY simple file for testing PHP.
+A REALLY simple file for unit testing PHP.

 ## Usage

 Download `cl-phpunittest.php` to a test directory.

 In the test directory write code like this: